selfcustody/krux/docs/getting-started/features/tamper-detection.en.md

 ### Why Tampered Firmware Cannot Bypass Verification

-- **Cannot Reconstruct the Hash:** Without the original flash data, the attacker cannot generate the correct hash, even if they know the device's UID and the *TC Code* (after the user enters it).
+- **Cannot Reconstruct the Hash:** Without the original flash data, attackers cannot generate the correct hash, even if they know the device's UID and the *TC Code* (after the user enters it).

 - **Hash Sensitivity:** Any alteration in the flash content changes the hash output, which will be evident through a different image and words.